The more knowledge we have of the human psyche, the greater capacity we have to become better marketers.

-The power of free can also result in many people choosing a product or service that is more expensive in the long-term, merely because there is an attention-grabbing free offer.
+The power of free can also result in many people choosing a product or service that’s more expensive in the long-term, merely because there’s an attention-grabbing free offer.

 What You Can Do

 Even just offering one free thing (whether it’s shipping or a small freebie or a complementary consultation) can make a massive difference in your conversions.
-It’s really that simple.
+Try it out and see what happens!

 Back in June, I went car shopping.
-The charming car salesman cleverly showed me a brand new car.
-After taking it for a short test drive, I decided that I wanted that car.
-I felt like I had to have it.
+The charming car salesman showed me a brand new car.
+After taking it for a short test drive, I decided that I had to have that car.

 Turns out that this is actually pretty common.
 Many people have the tendency to become emotionally attached to things once they start using them.

-People become attached to things before they even own them.
-“Virtual ownership,” as Ariely refers to it, is a result of advertising, and it explains why we sometimes see something and just have to have it (or at least feel like we do).
-Once we start using it, we become even more attached, which explains why it is so difficult to return that nice dress after we take it home or why we often turn into long-term subscribers after that one-month trial promotion ends.
+Then once we start using the desired product, we become even more attached, which explains why it’s so difficult to return that beautiful dress after we wear it or why we often turn into long-term subscribers after our one-month trial promotion ends.

 What You Can Do

-After explaining or demonstrating why your product or service is worth the investment, offer your consumers a free sample of your product or a free trial.
-Chances are, they will want to come back for more.
+After explaining or demonstrating why your product or service is worth the investment, consider offering your customers a free sample of your product or a free trial.
+Chances are, they’ll want to come back for more.

-The money-back guarantee is also effective and can often encourage those who are on the fence about a purchase to make that final leap.
+Offering a money-back guarantee can encourage those who are on the fence to make a purchase.

-Social Norms Should Not Be Mixed With Market Norms
+Social Norms Shouldn’t Be Mixed with Market Norms